-If the problem continues, the patient SHOULD NOT put the lens back on the eye but IMMEDIATELY CONSULT HIS OR HER Eve Care Professional
+If the problem continues, the patient SHOULD NOT put the lens back on the eve but IMMEDIATELY CONSULT HIS OR HER EYE CARE PROFESSIONAL.

-The patient should be instructed NOT to use a new lens as self-treatment for the problem.
+The patient should be instructed NOT to use a new lens as self-treatment for the

 The patient should be advised that when any of the above symptoms occur, a serious condition such as infection, corneal ulcer, neovascularization or iritis may be present.
-He or she should be instructed to seek immediate professional identification of the problem and prompt treatment to avoid serious eye damage
+He or she should be instructed to seek immediate professional identification of the problem and prompt treatment to avoid serious eye damage.